agostinagranja/powerBI-projects/README.md

 #### Implementation process
 1. Incremental ETL.
 Frequency: once a month
    - Extract: export income/expenses data registered on a smartphone App into a csv file.
    - Transform: I use SQL workspace of BigQuery (Google Cloud) to merge all the data into a single income/expenses file, then I explore the data so I can check for errors, misspellings, inconsistencies and more.
 After that, I want to be sure that the data is clean (remove duplicates, replace misspelled words and format data).
 Finally, I make a brief analysis to know the overall pattern of income/expenses by cathegory and concepts.
 Once data is ready, I export a csv file to further visualization.
+I attached the SQL queries [here!](sql/personal-finances.md)
    - Load: import csv file to Power BI and refresh every time new data is added.
 2. Modelling:
    - Relationship: dates